 - Open the Channel Builder and create a new channel by selecting Advanced Experience.

 - Select the Atom template and click Create.

 - The Experience Builder will open.
 You'll see two tabs: Navigation and Design.

-Navigation: Here's where you create the nodes, detail pages, and links to your content.
+Navigation: Here's where you create the nodes, change their colors or icons, and link to your content.

 Design: Here's where you can change the look & feel of the Atom template.

 - Start with creating your nodes in the Navigation Layout window.
 Click the + icon and give your node a logical name.

 - When creating your node, you'll notice a second Node Configuration window appears.
 Here, you can change the background color of the icon, and upload your custom (transparent) .png file.
-This means that the node color will change depending on the node the user visits.
+The node color will change depending on the node the user visits.
 For best results, upload a .png file of 100x100px.